90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 The technology to ground citations against real databases had existed for decades by March 2023.
 Westlaw and LexisNexis had been doing it since the early 1980s.
 Schwartz did not use those tools.
 He used a general-purpose chatbot trained on text from the web, which had learned the surface form of case citations without having any reliable connection to which cases were real.

 The gap was a lawyer treating a general-purpose AI tool as if it were a connected legal research system.
 The market has since adjusted in the dedicated legal AI category.
-Every major legal AI tool launched after Mata, including Harvey, Spellbook, Lexis+ AI, and Westlaw Precision AI, explicitly grounds its output against verified case databases and surfaces the citation source.
+The major legal AI tools — Harvey, Spellbook, Lexis+ AI, and Westlaw Precision AI — ground their output against verified case databases and surface the citation source.
 The category problem was understood and fixed.
-The bigger exposure now sits with any lawyer who reaches past those tools for a general-purpose chatbot when they are in a hurry, where the original architecture that produced Schwartz's brief is still the default.
+The bigger exposure now sits with any lawyer who reaches past those tools for a general-purpose chatbot when they are in a hurry, where the original architecture that produced Schwartz’s brief is still the default.

 The repetition continues.
 The Australian cases catalogued elsewhere in this library all involve the same architecture: a lawyer using a general-purpose chatbot for legal research, the chatbot fabricating citations, the lawyer not verifying them before filing.
 The technology has moved on.
 The workflow inside many firms has not moved with it.
-As of mid-2026, public trackers record dozens of sanctioned cases globally for AI-hallucinated submissions between 2023 and 2026.
+As of mid-2026, public trackers record more than 1,200 cases worldwide in which courts have flagged AI-fabricated submissions between 2023 and 2026, with sanctions imposed in hundreds of them.

 What governance should have looked like